AaravJalan/tsp-solver/README.md

 ### Heuristic Search
 Contains the logic code for:
-- Dijkstra's Greedy Algorithm.
+- Dijkstra's Greedy Algorithm: To find the shortest paths from one node to another.
-- Destination Mapping between 2 Nodes.
+- Destination Mapping: The shortest individual paths from one node to all nodes.
-- The Travelling Salesman Algorithm using the:
+- The Travelling Salesman Algorithm using the following heuristics:
-    - Nearest Neighbour Heuristic
+    - Nearest Neighbour: Chooses the closest unvisited neighbouring node at every subtour to build a path.
+Most optimal with few nodes and has a low runtime.
-    - Cheapest Insertion Heuristic
+    - Cheapest Insertion: Inserts nodes within existing ones to minimise the net travel cost.
+Highly optimal, but has a high runtime.

 ### Optimisation
 - Contains the logic code for 2-opt and 3-opt tour improvement algorithms, which can be applied on any of the TSP algorithms.